A tool for taking associative notes

 Thinktool's associative note-taking makes interconnected notes simple to explore.
 Freely connect related notes together with bidirectional links, or organize notes into loose outlines with multiple parents.
 Thinktool is the right tool for understanding complex topics.

-I'm also currently working on an offline app for Thinktool.
+I'm also working on an offline app for Thinktool.
 You can download a early prototype.

 Roam Research is another associative note-taking application, and it's much more polished than Thinktool.
 Roam supports bidirectional linking like Thinktool, but it doesn't have support for multiple parents.